A brief history of Redbridge Brass...

 are playing on the docks as part of a heroes' welcome as they disembark.
 The scene was shot at

 Pinewood Studios.
-Most recently in 2012 some of the band were used for the filming of 'Les Mis'.
+In 2012 some of the band were used for the filming of 'Les Mis'.

 As television extras, the band featured in an ITV drama called 'Promoted to Glory'.
 It starred Kevin